Post Summary: Things To See On Going To The Sun Road in Glacier National Park, Montana

 Trip Tip: Stay just a bit longer after sunset for Blue Hour.
 The light is still rich with color, and most of the crowds have dispersed by this time.

-Logan Pass Visitors Center
+Mile 32: Logan Pass Visitor Center

 The Logan Pass Visitors Center is the highest point of the Going-To-The-Sun Road, sitting at 6,647 feet in elevation.
 Here, you’ll also cross over the continental divide!